Online and Blended Learning

 Son Request for proposals

 Requests for proposals for courses offered in fall 2014 and beyond are now being accepted.
 Please download this FORM.
-Proposals for courses taught in spring 2015 and beyond are due January 31; proposals for fall 2014 courses are due November 25.
+Proposals for courses taught in spring 2015 and beyond are due January 31.

 The proposal, as well as how the course will articulate for Northwestern credit, must be discussed with and approved by the faculty member’s department chair and Dean’s Office prior to submission.
 After obtaining department and school approval, faculty members should submit their proposals to email@example.com.
 The Faculty Distance Learning Workgroup will then review proposals and make recommendations for further review by the Office of the Provost.
 Courses must ultimately be approved by the Curriculum Committee of the Semester Online Consortium.